flipacholas/Architecture-of-consoles/articles/wii.Rmd.md

 Starlet is already an interesting piece of hardware, but its software is even more intriguing.
 You see, not only does this OS have complete access to every single corner of the console, but it's also the first thing that runs when the power button is pressed.

-Starlet runs a system *unofficially* referred to as **Input/Output Operating System** or 'IOS' (please, do not confuse this with Apple's iOS) `r cite("operating_system-ios")`.
+Starlet runs a system *unofficially* referred to as **Input/Output Operating System** or 'IOS' (please, do not confuse this with Apple's iOS) [@operating_system-ios].
 IOS is a fully-featured operating system composed of:

 - A **Microkernel**: Controls the ARM9 CPU, executes **processes** and talks with other hardware using **drivers**.
 - **Drivers**: Enables the communication with hardware outside the CPU (I/O).